richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_StreamAnalytics_GeoFencing.md

 -----

-**Congratulations... you have successfully completed this exercise**
+**Congratulations... you have successfully completed all exercises**

 -----